 Located in the eastern portion of the Issyk-Kul Valley, Karakol is its own unique landscape surrounded by magnificent mountains.
 Karakol offers a great deal of challenge and intrigue to fans of backcountry skiing.
 At 7,546 feet to 11,155 feet above sea level, Karakol’s terrain provides a wide range of slopes for experienced skiers.
 The Karakol ski base was built during the Soviet era when it was used to train Olympic athletes; today, the ski season runs from December to March and offers 12.5 miles of runs, with opportunities for off-piste skiing.This itinerary is an example.
 It’s designed to inspire you and provide you with thoughtfully curated ideas.
 You can choose to do this exact itinerary or completely personalize it.
 All trips are 100% bespoke.

 Meet our team at the airport and allow us to transfer you to Karakol on a stunning six-hour drive.
 Make stops along the way to enjoy local culinary traditions and take pictures in the most beautiful locations.
-Upon reaching Karakol, enjoy a delicious dinner and comfortable night in the lovely Caprice Hotel.
+Upon reaching Karakol, enjoy a delicious dinner and comfortable night.

 Begin your winter adventures as you ski and snowboard across the endless mountains in the heart of the Karakol wilderness.
 When you finish with your challenging and exhilarating day on the slopes, relax in the resort hotel with cocktail, basking in the glow of the fireplace.